prithu-hs/diona-assignment/README.md

 # Diona Internship Assignment — WCB Form Documents

 This repository contains the submission for the Diona internship assignment.

-It implements two standalone, browser-based documents using **HTML, CSS, and JavaScript**, based on two sample WCB (Workers Compensation Board of Manitoba) PDF references supplied with the
-assignment:
+It implements two standalone, browser-based documents using **HTML, CSS, and JavaScript**, based on two sample WCB (Workers Compensation Board of Manitoba) PDF references supplied with the assignment:

 1. **Medical & Travel Expense Request**
 2. **Worker Progress Report**

-Each document follows the content, structure, arrangement, and page layout of its corresponding PDF reference as closely as possible, and is built entirely with dynamic data rather than hard-coded HTML.
+Each document follows the content, structure, arrangement, and page layout of its corresponding PDF reference as closely as possible.
+The documents are built using dynamic data rather than hard-coded HTML.

 ---